strongbox/strongbox-docs/docs/developer-guide/ide-setup/eclipse.md

 # Eclipse

-!!! tip "Before continuing, please make sure you've built the code using [Building / Building the code / Building strongbox] section."
+!!! tip "Before continuing, please make sure you've built the code using [Building the code] section."

-## Choose eclipse distribution
+## Choose Eclipse distribution
 The `Eclipse IDE for Java Developers` package is a sufficient base for strongbox project development.

 ## Install ANTLR4 IDE plugin